Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 | Basic | 2 XP | 2 XP | 2 XP |

-| Smart / Plus / Max | 4 XP | 5 XP | 8 XP |
+| Smart / Plus / Max | 2 XP | 5 XP | 8 XP |

-Transavia long-haul routes (Egypt, Dubai, Cape Verde) in a Smart fare or higher earn 8 XP per flight, which is a surprisingly good deal on budget flights.
+Transavia long-haul routes (Egypt, Dubai, Cape Verde) on a Smart fare or higher earn 8 XP per flight, which is a surprisingly good deal on budget flights.
 AMS-Hurghada round trip in Plus = 16 XP for around EUR 300.

-Mileage runs from Amsterdam: routes and costs
+Mileage runs: routes and costs by gateway

 Top mileage run routes from AMS